 2) Eyelid surgery is not meant to be a transformation

 While blepharoplasty can change the way your eyes look, this is not the main focus of the procedure.
-Depending on your goals, you plastic surgeon will work with you to achieve the best outcome both physically and aesthetically.
+Depending on your goals, Associate Professor Dean White will work with you to achieve the best outcome both physically and aesthetically.